-The scanner has a number of indicator lights and beeps to indicate powering off and on, if it’s connected to a computer, or if it’s successfully scanning a barcode, among other things.
+The scanner lights up and beeps in a number of ways to indicate when it is powering off and on, if it is connected to a device, or if it successfully scans a barcode, among other things.
 A full explanation of the scanner’s status indicators can be found in the manuals below:

 "Cannot Use Accessory.
 This accessory requires too much power."

 This error appears when connecting a USB barcode scanner to the iPad register without first connecting the Lightning to USB adapter to an iPad charger.

 - Plug a Lightning cable into the Lightning to USB Adapter.

 - Plug the USB end of the Lightning cable into an iPad power adapter.

 Be sure to use the power adapter that came with the iPad.
 Other adapters may not provide enough energy to charge the iPad and power the scanner.